ndhieunguyen/ndhieunguyen.github.io/_pages/about.md

 Research interest: `Artificial Intelligence`, `Machine Learning`, `Deep Learning`, `Computer Vision`, `Natural Language Processing`

 > "Dream is not that which you see while sleeping, it is something that does not let you sleep." - Dr. A.P.J.
 Abdul Kalam
+> "It's fine to celebrate success, but it is more important to heed the lessons of failure." - Bill Gates
+> "Don’t compare yourself with anyone in this world.
+If you do so, you are insulting yourself.” - Bill Gates

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.